 How To Check For A Dofollow and NoFollow Link

 Now comes the best part and one of the biggest questions, how do you know if it’s a dofollow or nofollow link?
-You can simply check by following these simple instruction.
+You can simply check by following these simple instructions.

 Load the page with the backlink that you want to check.